 - Top of page bid (high range)

 - Ad impression share

 - Refine your list using categories related to your keyword ideas.
 For example, if your keywords are related to running shoes, you may see a category for shoe colour.

 - All categories are selected by default.
 To narrow your search, untick the boxes next to the categories that you’d like to remove from your list of keyword ideas.

 - Location settings: Enter a geographical location, including countries, territories, regions and cities in the box.
 Click 'Nearby' to get ideas for locations that are near the location that you entered.
-If you want to target globally, remove any locations that you've previously entered.
-Doing so will automatically set your targeting to "All locations".
+If you want to target globally, remove any locations you're previously entered.
+This will automatically set your targeting to 'All locations'.